 Since I first listened in awestruck reverence to The Ideal Copy and A Bell Is a Cup in the late 1980s, I have regarded Wire as that most embarrassing object of white male obsession: 'my favourite band'.
-As a teenager growing up in Thatcher's Britain, Wire spoke to my sense of living in a decomposing society in which everything was for sale.
-And while the country's social and moral degradation persists, so too, thankfully, do Wire.
+As a teenager growing up in Thatcher's Britain, Wire spoke to my sense of living in a pretty debased society in which everything was for sale.
+And while the country's political, social and moral degradation persists, so too do Wire, thank God.

-The post-punk cinq glorieuses of 1977-1982 saw new wave, art rock bands like The Cure (Three Imaginary Boys, Seventeen Seconds, Pornography) and Talking Heads (More Songs About Building and Food, Fear of Music, Remain in Light) make astonishing artistic progress - progress that in most cases was not continued thereafter.
+The post-punk cinq glorieuses of 1977-1982 saw new wave, art rock bands like The Cure (Three Imaginary Boys, Seventeen Seconds, Pornography) and Talking Heads (More Songs About Building and Food, Fear of Music, Remain in Light) make incredible artistic progress - progress that in most cases was not continued thereafter.
 Wire were part of this movement but unlike many of their fellow travellers, they did not lose their forward momentum, despite artistic hiatuses for solo projects in the 80s and 90s.
 After forty-years of development, Wire's music - as many reviewers of their new, self-titled album observe - still sounds fresh.
-Yet the new album preserves the essential Wire formula: a tight, pulsating musical minimalism that is simultaneously portentous and playful.
+Yet the new album keeps to the essential Wire formula: a tight, pulsating musical minimalism that is portentous and playful at the same time.

-An intriguing facet of Wire songs is that many of them consist entirely of questions, usually delivered by Colin Newman in a tone that mixes aggression, amusement and accusation.
-Along with their atmosphere of menace, the interrogative questioning of Wire's songs captures the psychological and ontological insecurity of our times, the constant, bewildering liquefaction and reconstitution of identities and roles in today's society.
+An intriguing facet of Wire songs is that lots of them consist entirely of questions, usually delivered by Colin Newman in a tone that mixes aggression, amusement and accusation.
+Along with their atmosphere of menace, the interrogative questioning of Wire's songs capture the psychological and ontological insecurity of our times, the constant liquefaction and reconstitution of identities and roles in today's society.
 It's just one of the elements that makes Wire such a distinctive and contemporary band, despite their advanced years.
-Indeed, few post-punk groups were as innovative as Wire, and they remain sui generis.
+Few post-punk groups were as innovative as Wire, and they remain sui generis.
 They are still the flies in the ointment, the buzz in the drum of the ear, and the foremost British exponents of what Mark Fisher calls 'popular modernism' in music.

 "Remember the good old days when university professors could look down on unsophisticated folks because those hillbillies naïvely believed in church, motherhood, and apple pie?
 Things have changed a lot, at least in my village.
 I am now the one who naïvely believes in some facts because I am educated, while the other guys are too unsophisticated to be gullible: “Where have you been?
 Don’t you know that Mossad and the CIA did it?”
 (Latour, 'Why has critique run out of steam?')